codacy/codacy-rubocop/docs/description/Naming_MemoizedInstanceVariableName.md

-This cop checks for memoized methods whose instance variable name does not match the method name.
+Checks for memoized methods whose instance variable name does not match the method name.
 Applies to both regular methods (defined with `def`) and dynamic methods (defined with `define_method` or `define_singleton_method`).